 House Closing On Schedule

 When Jack got home, he knew he wouldn’t be getting to bed anytime soon, not with all the sweet tea he’d had at supper.
 Instead, he went into the bedroom he’d converted to a computer room and turned on the Hot Spot feature on his phone.
-Jack’s laptop found his phone’s WiFi connection without any problem and much more quickly than he expected to be, Jack was checking his e-mail.
+Jack’s laptop found his phone’s WiFi connection without any problem, and much more quickly than he expected, Jack was checking his e-mail.

 The only item of real consequence was from Frieda, his realtor.
 She reminded him that she’d be handling the closing on the Goldsboro house the next day and under the limited Power-of-Attorney he’d granted her; she’d act as his agent and take care of everything for him.
 Frieda would even drop the check off at the bank for deposit to his account after the closing.
 Jack sent Frieda a brief reply and thanked her, letting her know he’d gotten the message.

 The check would be for a sizable amount as he’d paid off the balance of the mortgage - which hadn’t been all that much as there’d only been a few years left on it when Cheryl died - with part of Cheryl’s life insurance settlement.

 Jack had hoped there might be something from his attorney, who was also a friend and fellow parishioner, about the status of the lawsuit against the company tied to the truck that hit Cheryl but there was nothing.
 Jack had been satisfied that the trucking company itself had paid what he asked without contest.
 It was his attorney’s idea to go after the company that owned the truck's cargo.
 Jack agreed on the condition that his attorney pressed the case on his own dime and would only get paid if he won.
 Sure that he'd win, his attorney agreed.

 Checking Facebook followed checking e-mail.
 He wasn’t surprised to see a message from Wanda.